What Is Summer Nectar Dearth?

 As always, feeding is a judgment call.

-Your bees may have plenty of honey and nectar stored to make it through a dearth.
+Your bees may store plenty of honey and nectar to make it through a dearth.
 However, you need to think about whether they’ll be able to replenish those stores in time for winter.
-Here in the northeast where winters can be especially hard on the colony, we opt to help out by feeding.
+Here in the northeast, where winters can be especially hard on the colony, we help out by feeding.

 Use 1:1 (or thin) sugar syrup.
 The bees will take this in place of nectar.
 Knowing when a dearth is likely in your area gives you time to make syrup in advance.